analogdevicesinc/VSCode-Maxim/userguide.md

 <hr>

 ### 4 - Inject the VS Code Environment
-Copy the _contents_ of the `Inject` folder for your SDK into the example project.
-In this example we're working with the MAX32670 which uses the MaximSDK.
+Copy the _contents_ of the `Inject` for your SDK from VSCode-Maxim into the example project.
+In this example we're working with the MAX32670, so we'll use the `Inject` folder inside of the `MaximSDK` folder.

 ![GPIO Inject](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/inject_gpio.JPG)